elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 ---

-### What behavior does the for-in loop use when it iterates over inherited properties?
+### How does the for-in loop behave when iterating through inherited properties?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When you loop over properties of an object that inherits from another object, for...in statement goes up in the prototype chain and enumerates over the inherited properties as well.
+  <div><strong>Interview Response:</strong> When you loop through the properties of an object that inherits from another, the for...in statement moves up the prototype chain and enumerates the inherited properties.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />